Kennerdol/WMH2024-SQL-Analytics/README.md

 [Kennedy Mulenga](https://www.linkedin.com/in/kennedy-mulenga-675a32169/)

 ## Licence
-This project is licensed under the MIT License - see the [LICENSE]() file for details.
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) License.
+See the [LICENSE]() file for full details.